User Guide

 Adding a contact: add

 Have you made a new friend?
 Great!
-Use the add
+Use the add command to add a new contact into the list.

 Format: add n/NAME p/PHONE_NUMBER e/EMAIL ta/TELEGRAM_ADDRESS [t/TAG]…